rafasgj/fpi-project-old/docs/Contibuting.md

 * sqlalchemy
 * sqlalchemy-utils

+Also, some commom modules are used:

+* Pillow

-It is suggested that you install them through _pip_:
+It is suggested that you install all of them through _pip_:

 ```
 python3 -m pip install --user -r requirements.txt
 ```

 Or install each package, one by one.
+If installing the packages individually, make sure you use the correct versions

 You will also need a source code editor, and you can use any editor you prefer.